 Types of Adaptive Learning

-Adaptive learning personalizes education, aligning lessons with individual student needs for more meaningful learning experiences.
+Adaptive learning personalizes education, aligning lessons with individual student needs for more meaningful classroom activities.
 By targeting knowledge gaps and avoiding unnecessary repetition, students remain engaged while progressing at their own pace.
 Real-time data analytics empower teachers to provide timely support, reinforcing confidence and skill mastery.

 Student Engagement and Retention